davethefan/rv_semifl/README.md

 #rv_semifl
-A Remote Viewing semi-frontloader.

-																																																																																																																																																																																																																																																																																																																																																																																									A
+A remote viewing semi-frontloader

-Generates random remote viewing target co-ordinates from a list of targets in a text file.
+selects random remote viewing target co-ordinates from a list of targets in a text file.

 #usage
 For practise against a list of _known_ targets, simply type each target onto a new line: it is important to keep your list diverse - too many similar targets may allow your imagination to invent pictures to fill in the gaps of what it _expects_ to see and will cloud your results.